devcontainers/images/src/codespaces/README.md

 ## Using this image

-While the definition itself works unmodified, you can also directly reference pre-built versions of `Dockerfile` by using the `image` property in `.devcontainer.json` or updating the `FROM` statement in your own  `Dockerfile` to:
+While the image itself works unmodified, you can also directly reference pre-built versions of `Dockerfile` by using the `image` property in `.devcontainer.json` or updating the `FROM` statement in your own  `Dockerfile` to:

 `mcr.microsoft.com/devcontainers/universal:1-linux`